A-GX/tikzstyle-QuantumOptic2D/ReadMe.md

 # Tikzstyle: Quantum Optic 2D

 ## Abstract
+-   This style has originally been thought to draw schemas of QKD implementations, it will thus likely lack symbols for other use (even for QKD, it is probably not complete).
+Feel free to propose new Nodes that you feel are missing (see "How can you help?" section), I will try to react reasonably fast.
-Style inspired by FIG. 1. in "Preparing a commercial quantum key distribution system for certification against implementation loopholes" by Vadim Makarov et al. (In particular, the example picture is a copy of the above-mentioned schema).
+-   This style is inspired by FIG. 1. in [Preparing a commercial quantum key distribution system for certification against implementation loopholes, Vadim Makarov et al](https://arxiv.org/abs/2310.20107).
+(In particular, the example picture is a copy of the above-mentioned schema).

-If you want to participate in the development of this tikzstyle, please open an issue describing what is missing, I will try to open a development branch as fast as I can (and see the issue).

-Feel free to use WITHOUT giving credits, it might however slow the development (I am not planning to work full-time on it)
+- Feel free to use WITHOUT giving credits, it might however slow down the development process (I am not planning to work full-time on it)
+- If you know of other open-source/collaborative tikzstyles like this one (independently of the field), please let me know.
+I will happily reference them.

 ## Documentation
 You can see all nodes (out of context and with default argument values) in `List-Nodes/list.pdf`.
 In use example can be found in `Example/fig-alone.pdf` and `Example/scale-fig.pdf`.